 I just chose and configured the Square Home custom launcher other than the one defined by default by the smartphone manufacturer (e.g. Samsung).
-Obviously I could have chosen the dimension and number of tiles in a different way, but this is only a matter of configuration.
+Obviously I could have chosen style, dimension and number of tiles in a different way, but this is only a matter of configuration.
 In fact, in the following, I show another possible setting I did and that I suggest especially if you have a smartphone with a small screen (< 5 inches) or you like to have a simpler Home page with bigger tiles that can better show you any happened event detail.
 That is default configuration foreseening four tiles on each row (even though you can anyway then resize, even in a continuous way, any single tile as you like).
 As I already said, a big tile size allows also to better show any possible text that some tile shows alternatively when an event is notified to the associated app.

 As I already said, the launcher feature is built into Android O.S., so to change it you simply need to download an app from the Play Store and then install it in order to customize the home screen (i.e. the phone/tablet’s desktop), launch apps, make phone calls and perform other tasks.
 There is even a page in Wikipedia that gives a list of launchers for Android and other O.S. but it is not exhaustive and you can find much more in Stores searching for “launcher“!

 So you can personalize your home screen or app drawer with one of that home-screen replacement: note that a launcher modifies the software design and features of an Android operating system, without making any permanent changes.